ericgundrum/squidhall/docs/packfile.md

 NOTE: It is possible to create your own SquidSpace content modules from scratch or to edit generated SquidSpace content modules.
 However, pack files are almost certainly simpler to use.

+## Copyright

+SquidSpace, the associated tooling, and the documentation are copyright Jack William Bell 2020.
+All other content, including HTML files and 3D assets, are copyright their respective authors.